-BUSINESSES WITH 5 OR MORE EMPLOYEES that do not maintain their own retirement plan will be required to withhold 3% of each employee’s compensation and remit to the California Secure Choice Retirement Trust.
+BUSINESSES WITH 5 OR MORE EMPLOYEES that do not maintain their own retirement plan will be required to withhold funds from each employee’s paycheck and remit to the California Secure Choice Retirement Trust.
+Initial discussions were to have 3% of pay deducted, but the Investment Board is suggesting that contributions start at 5% of pay and to be increased by 1% per year up to a cap of 10% of pay.

 EMPLOYEES MAY OPT OUT of the plan, and they may be able to choose an amount other than 3% of pay.
 The Employment Development Department is tasked with developing a set of forms for employers to provide to employees if they are covered by the plan.
 Certain types of employees are exempted from this Act, such as those subject to collective bargaining with a Taft Hartley plan, those covered by the Railway Labor Act, and employees of governments and governmental instrumentalities.